josdejong/workerpool/README.md

    }
    ```

+- `Pool.terminate([force: boolean [, timeout: number]])`

+  If parameter `force` is false (default), workers will finish the tasks they are working on before terminating themselves.
+When `force` is true, all workers are terminated immediately without finishing running tasks.
+If `timeout` is provided, worker will be forced to terminal when the timeout expires and the worker has not finished.

 - `Pool.clear([force: boolean])`<br>
+  *Deprecated: use `Pool.terminate` instead*<br>.
   Clear all workers from the pool.
 If parameter `force` is false (default), workers will finish the tasks they are working on before terminating themselves.
 When `force` is true, all workers are terminated immediately without finishing running tasks.

 The function `Pool.exec` and the proxy functions all return a `Promise`.
 The promise has the following functions available: